The String Of Pearls plant had me at first sight.

-String Of Pearls, or Senecio rowleyanus, had me at first sight – I knew that was a plant I wanted for my very own one day.
-When I moved to Santa Barbara quite a few pots had been left behind at my new home by the previous owner so I zoomed in on one of them for a String of Pearls.
+I knew this was a plant I wanted for my very own one day.
+When I moved to Santa Barbara, quite a few pots had been left behind at my new home by the previous owner.
+I zoomed in on one of them for a String of Pearls.

-Fortunately, they’re easy to find here so 4 years ago I bought a 2″ plant and in it went into the large pot on the patio outside my dining room to living with the Coprosma, Plectranthus and whatever seasonal annuals catch my fancy.
+Fortunately, they’re easy to find here.
+Four years ago I bought a 2″ plant and in it went into the large pot on the patio outside my dining room planted along with the Coprosma, Plectranthus, and whatever seasonal annuals catch my fancy.
 It grew fairly fast and tends to trail rather than spread so I figured it was time for a little propagation.

 As evident in the picture above, I’ve been cutting them off when they hit the ground.
 They trail down about 3′.
 Where they’ve been cut, a split or 2 occurs.
 From there, they keep on growing from there.